larsjuhljensen/JensenLab/_pages/training_string_dsd.md

 The **Settings** tab allows you to modify detailed parameters for the search, such as the **network type**, the **minimum required interaction score**, and the types of evidence to use (**active interaction sources**).

-Change the **minimum required interaction score** to high confidence (0.700).

-_How does changing the confidence influence the set of interactions shown?_

 Change the network type from **full STRING network** to **physical subnetwork**.
 Do not forget to press the **UPDATE** button.

 _How does changing the network type influence the set of interactions shown in the network?_